 Violation of any of these rules shall be a misdemeanor punishable by a fine of not more than $50.00.

-Between Memorial Day and Labor Day of each year, no dogs shall be permitted on the public beach between the hours of 9:00 a.m. and 6:00 p.m. unless being used to aid a handicapped person.
+Between Memorial Day and Labor Day of each year, no dogs shall be permitted on the public beach between the hours of 9:00 a.m. and 6:00 p.m. unless being used to aid a person/is a service animal.
 At all other times, no dogs shall be permitted on the public beaches except upon a leash and under the control of owner or handler.
 For more information, please contact Animal Control at 252-480-4047.

 Dogs are allowed on the beach year-round as long as they are restrained by a least not exceeding 10 feet.
 Owners must clean up after their dogs.
 Anyone who violates the leash law is subject to a criminal and/or civil penalty.